 Professional Rodent Control Methods

-These methods are used by pest control professionals to get rid of burrowing rats.
+These methods are used by pest control professionals like MMPC to get rid of burrowing rats.

 Dry ice is a potent tool for controlling burrowing rat populations used in New York City and other major U.S. cities.
 It can be packed into burrows before the holes are sealed to exterminate the rats inside.